 Mr. Rutkowski’s published work covers issues on labor markets and social security.
 He was a core team member of the World Development Report “Workers in an Integrated World”- the World Bank’s annual flagship research publication - in 1995.

 Prior to joining the World Bank, he helped design the Polish pension system while serving as the Director of the Office for Social Security Reform.
 He also taught at the Institute of Economic Policy at the Warsaw School of Economics.

-Rutkowski holds a Ph.D. from the Warsaw School of Economics and did post-graduate studies at the London School of Economics.
-Rutkowski also graduated from the Executive Development program at the Harvard Business School in 1999, and from the Leadership for Collective Intelligence program run by Dialogos in 2010.
+Mr. Rutkowski holds a Ph.D from Warsaw School of Economics and a Master’s degree from the London School of Economics.
+He also graduated from the Executive Development program at the Harvard Business School in 1999, and from the Leadership for Collective Intelligence program run by Dialogos in 2010.